romarcg/thymio_course_skeleton/how_to_thymio/README.md

 ![Assembled MyT](assembled_myt.png)

-Once the MyT is assembled, a LED on top of the switch in main computer will turn on.
+Once the MyT is assembled, pull the battery out a couple of centimeters and push the small button on the side of the battery; a few leds on the battery will light up to indicate its charge level.
+Always make sure the external battery pack is properly charged, otherwise the system may be unstable.
+If the system is properly assembled, a blue LED on top of the switch in main computer should turn on.

 ## Power on:

-> MyT has 3 power sources: one in the thymio base, one besides the main computer (mark with the MyT number), and the white external battery pack. **Before running any experiment be sure to have the battery pack properly charged.**  The battery pack can be charged with any micro-usb cable.
+> MyT has 3 power sources: one in the thymio base, one silver battery pack besides the main computer (mark with the MyT number), and the white external battery pack. **Before running any experiment make sure the external battery pack is properly charged.**  The battery pack can be charged with any micro-usb cable.

 Follow the next steps to bring up the MyT software (OS and ROS):

 1. Turn up the switch on the right of the main computer.

- > Two LEDs on top of the main computer will turn on and a sound will play.
-Red LED indicates that the switch is up, blue LED indicates that the computer is *operating*.
-The system will go through some phases where different leds light up.
+ > Two LEDs on top of the main computer will turn on and an ascending tune will play.
+The fixed red LED indicates that the switch is up, the blinking blue LED indicates that the computer is *operating*.
+The system will go through some phases where different leds light up on the thymio base.

 2. Wait until the red led on the `back` arrow on the base starts to blink (the whole boot process should take about 1 minute).
    1. If the LED is blinking it means ROS is ready.